am1macdonald/PassPorter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-My GitHub username is `@am1macdonald`.
-You can find me at

 ## Project Status

-This project is currently in development.
+This project is "finished" but pending optimization.